 One thing that’s a little odd is that it can be difficult to find an entrance to the Skyway.
 As you’re walking around town, a few entrances are obviously marked, but many are not.

-Just look for the tunnels in the sky, enter that building and head up to the second floor.
+Just look for the tunnels or walking paths in the sky, enter that building and head up to the second floor.

 Many of the early Skyway tunnels were unconnected, but that changed in 1974 with the construction of the IDS building.
 This skyscraper had skyways that connected in all four directions, and helped make the system more centralized and easy to navigate.